MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 ### Update blade unusable

 - Applicable: This issue applies to release 2206.
-- Cause: We are aware of an issue where the update blade and/or the portal dashboard may be unusable and show an error during the update itself.
-This is due to an incompatibility between the portal and backend service that we are actively investigating the cause.
+- Cause: The update blade and/or the portal dashboard can become unusable and show an error during the update itself.
-- Remediation:
+- Remediation: If the portal is unavailable for more than 1 hour, you can use the PEP to check the status of the update.
+For more information, see [Monitor updates in Azure Stack Hub using the privileged endpoint](/azure-stack/operator/azure-stack-monitor-update).

 <!-- ## Storage -->